Conference: Adapting to Changing Skill Needs

 This event provided a high-level forum for the presentation and discussion of:

 (1) How skill needs data can inform policy making and on-the-job training provision;

 (2) How to increase the responsiveness of training systems to changing skill needs;

 (3) What role for employers in training provision to address skill shortages and tackle skill mismatches; and

 (4) Remaining knowledge gaps and further work ahead.

-In addition to the above the event will create an excellent opportunity for networking and establishing a sustainable network of partner and stakeholder organisations.
+In addition to the above the event created an excellent opportunity for networking and establishing a sustainable network of partner and stakeholder organisations.